Ph. D. Program

 - Three letters of recommendation, current curriculum vita, and a letter detailing your educational goals and research interests should be forwarded to our department at Department of Entomology, 319 AGRI, Fayetteville, Arkansas 72701.

-- An interim advisory Committee (three departmental members only) will be selected by the student and major professor.
+- An interim advisory Committee (three department faculty) will be selected by the student and major professor.
 In the event a major advisor has not been identified, the department head will assist the student in the selection of the interim committee.
 The major professor (or faculty member designated by the department head) will serve as the interim committee chair.
 Early during the first semester, the interim committee will meet with the student to initiate preliminary planning of the program of study and research plan.
 A copy of the preliminary plans must be submitted to the department head for review and placement in the student's departmental file.

 - Following the preliminary planning session but prior to completion of the first year of study, a full advisory committee (minimum of five members) will be selected by the student and the major professor.
 The major professor will serve as committee chair.
 The committee shall consist of a minimum of three members from the Department of Entomology.
 The department head will be invited to participate in ALL Advisory Committee activities (non-voting).